Delanii/learning/Python/testing-playwright/udemy/notes.md

   - `page.get_by_role("button")` gets the object based on its type.
 There is a list of options available, like `button` or `checkbox`
   - `page.locator("CSS selector")` gets the object based on its CSS selector.
 This is universal option, but requires writing a little bit of CSS ...

+- locators always return all objects on the page that match the locator criteria.
+To get a specific element, you need to use selection or filtering.